 Second, the employee’s primary duty must be to perform work directly related to the management or general business operations of an employer.
 The marketing, sale, and servicing of financial products and services is the business of financial services employers, and therefore these employees are engaged in production or selling, rather than administrative functions.

 Finally, the employee’s primary duty must include the exercise of discretion and independent judgment with respect to matters of significance.
 If the employee must adhere to strict and detailed guidelines, he is not administratively exempt.
 Specifically, commissioned mortgage loan officers are not administrative employees, regardless of what the employer says.
 Likewise, employees engaged in the marketing or sale of financial products and services do not qualify for the exemption.
 Even well-paid employees may be misclassified and entitled to overtime.
 “Highly compensated employees” are another group of exempt employees.
-But the employee must be paid at least $100,000* per year in guaranteed compensation, in addition to satisfying either the second or third requirements of the “administrative employee” exemption related to an employee’s duties.
+But the employee must be paid at least $100,000* ($107,432 as of 1/1/2020) per year in guaranteed compensation, in addition to satisfying either the second or third requirements of the “administrative employee” exemption related to an employee’s duties.

 Financial service industry employers across the country have for years misclassified thousands of employees, depriving them of wages to which they are entitled under the Fair Labor Standards Act.
 Misclassified employees have begun to fight back in recent years and have recovered significant sums of money, including: